spandana-cirimoni/OOPD_Stack-Queue_C/README.md

 • Fixed Array — an ADT that is an array, but cannot grow or shrink.

-stack.h - header file of stack
+Stack.h - header file of Stack
-stack.inl - inline functions of stack
+Stack.inl - inline functions of Stack
-stack.cpp - implementation of stack
+Stack.cpp - implementation of Stack

 Queue.h - header file of Queue
 Queue.inl - inline functions of Queue
 Queue.cpp - implementation of Queue

-fixed_Array
+Fixed_Array.h - header file of Fixed_Array
+Fixed_Array.inl - inline functions of Fixed_Array
+Fixed_Array.cpp - implementation of Fixed_Array header

+Array.h - header file of Array
+Array.inl - inline functions of Array
+Array.cpp - implementation of Array header